Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Enter the turnover value to be registered.
 This field is compulsory.

 - *ContraAcct*
-Select the appropriate contra account.
+Enter the appropriate contra account.
 This field is compulsory.

-  >[Info] You can type it in or select it from the drop-down list.
-When you start typing, a context menu is displayed.
+  >[Info] After you have entered at least three characters in the field, a list is displayed with all accounts matching the entry.
+You can also select the corresponding account in the list.
+Alternatively, click the drop-down list and select the applicable contra account.

 - *Reference1*
 Enter an applicable reference value.

-[comment]: <> (Receipt1?)

 - *Reference2*
 Enter an applicable reference value.

-[comment]: <> (Receipt2?)

 - *Date*
 Enter the posting date.
 Date format must be DDMMYY.
 This field is compulsory.

 - *Supplier*
-Select the appropriate supplier account.
+Enter the appropriate supplier account.
 This field is compulsory.

-  >[Info] You can type it in or select it from the drop-down list.
-When you start typing, a context menu is displayed.
+  >[Info] After you have entered at least three characters in the field, a list is displayed with all accounts matching the entry.
+You can also select the corresponding account in the list.
+Alternatively, click the drop-down list and select the applicable contra account.

 - *Posting text*
 Enter an appropriate posting text.
 This field is compulsory.

-[comment]: <> (Posting text in the actual UI and in file Operation/10_ManageReceipts.md?
-Check and unify!)

 - *Payment target*
 Click the drop-down list to select the appropriate payment target.
+The payment target configured in the supplier settings, if any, is preselected.
 The following options are available:

  - **1 - 8 d 2%, 30 d net**
  - **2 - 30 d net**

 - *Exchange rate*
-Enter the applicable exchange rate, if necessary.
+Enter the applicable exchange rate if necessary.

 - *Cost center*
-Enter the appropriate cost center, if necessary.
+Enter the appropriate cost center if necessary.

-[comment]: <> (In other functions called Cost1?
-Check and unify)

 - *Cost unit*
-Enter the appropriate cost unit, if necessary.
+Enter the appropriate cost unit if necessary.

-[comment]: <> (In other functions called Cost2?
-Check and unify)

 - *Commentary for auditors*
 Enter any relevant comments for potential auditors.